Faculty

 Phone: (616) 331-5529

-Jennifer serves as an Assistant Professor and Program Director of the Clinical Dietetics Coordinated Graduate Program.
+Jennifer serves as an Associate Professor and Program Director of the Clinical Dietetics Coordinated Graduate Program.
 She has over 20 years of experience as a registered dietitian nutritionist (RDN) and throughout her career has worked in a variety of settings, that include leadership roles, inpatient clinical dietetics, outpatient nutrition counseling in bone marrow transplant, hematology, oncology, surgical oncology, gastrointestinal and gynecological oncology, radiation therapy, chemotherapy, community/wellness, media/marketing.
-Her past dietetic experience also consists of working in cardiology, neurology, critical care, medical and surgical intensive care, gastrointestinal, orthopedics, medical surgical, nephrology, diabetes, women’s health, high risk obstetrics and gynecology, pediatrics and bariatrics.
+Her past dietetic experience also consists of working in cardiology, neurology, critical care, medical and surgical intensive care, gastrointestinal, orthopedics, medical surgical, nephrology, diabetes, women’s health, high-risk obstetrics and gynecology, pediatrics, and bariatrics.

-Jennifer holds a Bachelor of Science in Dietetics and a Masters of Arts in Family and Consumer Sciences from Western Michigan University (WMU).
-She is also board certified as a Specialist in Oncology Nutrition through the Commission on Dietetic Registration.
+Jennifer holds a Bachelor of Science in Dietetics and a Master of Arts in Family and Consumer Sciences from Western Michigan University (WMU).
+She earned a Doctorate of Education (EdD) in Higher Education and Adult Learning through Walden University.
+Jennifer is also board-certified as a Specialist in Oncology Nutrition through the Commission on Dietetic Registration.

 Randy Hajek